imgag/ngs-bits/doc/tools/VariantFilterRegions.md

 	               Default value: ''
 	  -r <string>  Single target region in the format chr17:41194312-41279500.
 	               Default value: ''
-	  -invert      If set, the variants inside the target region are removed.
-	               Default value: 'false'
 	  -mark        If set, the variants are not removed but marked as 'off-target' in the 'filter' column.
 	               Default value: 'false'